Introduction

 Society

-Additionally, immigration is important to the census because it drives population projections that help report the impact of immigration on the future size and age composition of the U.S. population.
-The census has further implications with regard to redistricting and distribution of federal funds.
+Additionally, immigration is essential to the census because it drives population projections that help report the impact of immigration on the future size and age composition of the U.S. population.
+This information has implications for Congressional representation, as removing unauthorized immigrants would likely shift the state seat distribution in the House of Representatives.

 Illicit Drugs